Maine Adoption Forms

 You will also need the consent of the child’s birth parents in this case.

-ADULT ADOPTION IN MAINE
+ADULT ADOPTION FORMS IN MAINE

 Adult adoption in Maine is as simple as child adoption.
 You will require your spouse to sign up as your co-applicant.
 You will need written consent of the adult you want to adopt.
 Also, the court may demand a certain period of home residency prior to wrapping up the petition.